NRIyer93/complete_dev_task/js_task/README.md

 There are index.html & script.js files, however feel free to use which ever framework/packages you'd like

 The data.json file in this folder shows an example of how the data should look after manipulation of the initial anonoymised csv.

+## Instructions to run
+1. Run 'npm install' in project directory.
+2. cd into js_task folder and run 'node app.js'.